-- 50. As defined in the Education (Scotland) Act 1980, the dates at which a person can leave school are pre-determined by when that person becomes 16 years of age.
+- 56. As defined in the Education (Scotland) Act 1980, the dates at which a person can leave school are pre-determined by when that person becomes 16 years of age.
 This means that a person is no longer of compulsory school age from: - Summer school leaving date (that is the last day in May), if they reach 16 years of age on or after 1 March but before the following 1 October.
 OR - Winter school leaving date (that is the first day of the Christmas holidays or 21 December for non-attendees), if they reach 16 years of age on or after 1 October but before the following 1 March.

-Students under 18 ('EMA students')
+Students under 18

-- 51. A student who is beyond their statutory school leaving date but under the age of 18 on the start date of their course.
-See the section on EMAs for more information about maintenance funding for students under the age of 18. - 52.
+- 57. A student who is beyond their statutory school leaving date but under the age of 18 on the start date of their course.
+See the section on EMAs for more information about maintenance funding for students under the age of 18. - 58.
+Students under 18 may be considered for an away from parental home maintenance element payable from bursaries, subject to meeting the other eligibility criteria.
+This allowance is offered in addition to any EMA allowance.
+For further details refer to the Award Assessment Guidance paragraphs 35 to 37. - 59.
 Colleges may also consider students under 18 for study, travel and, where applicable, additional support needs awards if they meet the relevant eligibility criteria.
-Subject to the circumstances of the student, this award can also include an allowance for an adult dependent.
+Subject to the circumstances of the student, this award can also include an allowance for an adult dependant.